EffectOrientedProgramming/book/Chapters/04_Configuration.md

   deriveConfig[RetryConfig]
 ```

+It is heavily modularized so that you only pull in the integrations for the technologies used in your project.
 We want to use the Typesafe config format, so we import everything from that module.

 ```scala 3 mdoc:silent